bacpack-system/bacpack-system.github.io/docs/use_cases.md

 ## Add Package to Package context

-If you want to take an advantage of BacPack system dependency management, you can consider adding a Package to Package Context.
-This Package can be build by Packager and hosted in a Package Repository.
-Then you can easily add the Package to your project by adding it in a CMakeLists.
+To leverage BacPack system's dependency management capabilities, add a Package to Package Context.
+This Package can be built by Packager and hosted in a Package Repository.
+The Package can then be easily added to projects by including it in CMakeLists.

 ## Use already built Packages in my CMake based project

-If you want to use a Package which was built with Packager and is uploaded in a Package Repository, you need to use a Package Tracker macros to add this Package to your application.
-You also need to set Package Tracker repo url in `CMLibStorage.cmake` in the root directory of your application.
+To use a Package that was built with Packager and uploaded to a Package Repository, use Package Tracker macros to add this Package to the application.
+The Package Tracker repository URL must also be set in `CMLibStorage.cmake` in the root directory of the application.